-We’re entering the era of digital products — from ebooks to online courses, creators of all kinds are raking in the dough through selling digital products.
-It’s quickly becoming one of the most popular — and most profitable — ways for creators to earn a living.
+We’re living through the era of digital products — from ebooks to online courses, creators of all kinds are raking in the dough by selling digital products.
+In fact, it’s quickly becoming one of the most popular — and most profitable — ways for creators to earn a living.
 Sounds too good to be true?
-Just check out the stats: the digital media market is set to reach $499 billion by the end of 2023.
+Just check out the stats: the digital media market is set to reach $560 billion by the end of 2024.
 That’s a massive pie!

 Interested in earning a slice?
 You might be wondering, “What exactly is a digital product?”, “What kinds of digital products can I sell online?”, or, better yet, “Which digital products are the most profitable?”
 Well, look no further.
 For those looking to create and earn money from digital products, this handy guide provides you with examples of some of the most profitable and easy-to-create digital products, as well as how and where you can start selling them, today.
 Let’s get into it.